StackVista/stackstate-docs/ui-stackpack-resources/AWS/5.3.0/detailed-overview.md

 ### Costs

-The AWS lightweight agent uses Amazon resources (Lambda and Kinesis) for which Amazon will charge a minimal fee.
+The AWS lightweight Agent uses Amazon resources (Lambda and Kinesis) for which Amazon will charge a minimal fee.
 Amazon also charges a fee for the use of CloudWatch metrics.
 Metrics are only retrieved when viewed or when a check is configured on a CloudWatch metric.

 ### Timeout
 The default read timeout for AWS is set to 30 seconds.
 You can specify custom read timeout with the `AWS_CLI_READ_TIMEOUT` environment variable.